 ~ Titus 2:1

-“In that day you will ask in my name, and I do not say to you that I will ask the Father on your behalf; 27 for the Father himself loves you, because you have loved me and have believed that I came from God.”
+“In that day you will ask in my name, and I do not say to you that I will ask the Father on your behalf; for the Father himself loves you, because you have loved me and have believed that I came from God.”

 ~ John 16:26

 That’s as far as I’m going to go today.
-I’m still boiling a little from the cocky attitude, and since speaking in love is a priority for me, imma stop there.
+I’m still boiling a little from his smug attitude, and since speaking in love is a priority for me, imma stop there.
 I desperately pray that I haven’t gone too far as it is 😅 But I hope yall have a wonderful wonderful day and can find some peace in our amazing Father, who has many names. 🙂

 ♡~ Skippy